My Professional Background

 Standard of Excellence

-I follow Tennessee's Standards of Practice which ensures that you receive a detailed and accurate home inspection.
+I follow Tennessee's Standards of Practice (link below) which ensures that you receive a detailed and accurate home inspection.
 I also abide by a strict Code of Ethics, which puts your interests first and protects your rights as a customer.

 In addition to the Continuing Education (CE) requirements by the State of Tennessee to maintain a home inspector's license, InterNACHI also requires the following of their professional inspectors: